 One of my complaints about Republic when I originally wrote this article was the high price, for the relatively lackluster Motorola Defy.
-They have since made some adjustments to their purchase pricing on the phone.
+They have since made some adjustments to their purchase pricing on the phone and added additional phones.

 Save on the plan: Purchase the handset now at $199 (formerly $249) and service is $19 a month